Paul-Williamson-90/Data-Science-Portfolio/fuzzy-search/README.md

 The design of the program is made so that non-tech colleagues can follow a simple set of instructions to install Python and run the script via command line.

 In designing the solution, one of the challenges faced was computational complexity.
 There are many iterative tasks involved in the program which makes it quite a lengthy process...
 One of the ways I worked around this was by reducing the number of needed iterations via conditional filtering based on matching at least single token, using pattern matching: https://pandas.pydata.org/docs/reference/api/pandas.Series.str.contains.html

+Further developments considered: cleaning school data on Salesforce by fuzzy matching against the government establishment database.
+Exploratory analysis of establishment attributes, looking to spot trends in group membership acquisition.
+Analytics on market penetration by establishment.